PokemonTCG/pokemon-tcg-sdk-typescript/README.md

-# Pokeemon TCG SDK TypeScript
+# Pokémon TCG TypeScript SDK

 *Now supporting Version 2 of the Pokémon TCG API!
 Please refer to the [V1 to V2 Migration](https://docs.pokemontcg.io/#documentationmigration) section of the official API docs for more information.*